Abibubble/ms4-lead-shot-hazard/README.md

 * The main colors used in this site are black, white, and yellow.
 * These main colors are the colors in the band's logo, and they permeate through the site.
 * These colors were used by the band to signify the ray of hope for a society that needs help, which is a popular ideology in the punk scene, and links with the band's song lyrics.
+* A slightly dark red has been used for all Delete buttons, to signify that this is a destructive action.
+* Two grey colors have been used for tags on the site, one slightly darker than the other to maintain AAA color contrast compliance.
 * Different colors have also been used on the hover state of the social media icons in the Contact Us page.
 * The social media icon colors have been taken directly from each external website's logo, to reference where the link would take them.